wishsagarks/capsule-os/GOOGLE_OAUTH_SETUP.md

 5. Paste your **Client ID** and **Client Secret** from Google Cloud Console
 6. Save the configuration

-## Step 3: Update Redirect URLs (if needed)
+## Step 4: Update Redirect URLs (if needed)

 If you're deploying to a custom domain, make sure to:

 1. Add your custom domain to authorized redirect URIs in Google Cloud Console
 2. Update the `redirectTo` parameter in the code if necessary

-## Step 4: Test the Integration
+## Step 5: Test the Integration

+### Testing Email/Password Authentication:
 1. Run your application
 2. Click "Sign In" on the landing page
+3. Click "DON'T HAVE AN ACCOUNT?
+SIGN UP"
+4. Enter your email and password
+5. Click "CREATE ACCOUNT"
+6. You should be able to sign in immediately (no email confirmation required)

+### Testing Google Authentication:
+1. Run your application
+2. Click "Sign In" on the landing page
 3. Click "SIGN IN WITH GOOGLE"
 4. Complete the Google authentication flow
-5. You should be redirected back to the dashboard
+5. You should be redirected to the Spotify setup page

 ## Troubleshooting